pH200/cycle-react/README.md

 elements to DOM, by using `React.createClass` and `React.render` internally.

 Notice that although `React.createClass` is mentioned here, you don't have to use it.
-That's why cycle-react was made.
+That's why Cycle-React was made.
 We took functions over classes and mutable states.

 The description of the concept behind `applyToDOM` and `Cycle` can be found at